The 17 Best Flight Bags to Organize Your Pilot Gear in 2024

 A second popular material is standard nylon or polyester.
 Flight bags made out of these materials are often less expensive but still provide very decent protection.
 In the list below, you will find that we often use denier as a measure of the fineness of a fabric.
 As a rule of thumb, the higher the denier, the stronger the fabric.
 It is best to select a minimum of 600-1800 denier polyester toward the least expensive end and 500-100 Denier Cordura or 1800 to 2500 Ballistic Nylon at the more expensive end (source).

-The last category of flight bag materials are leather flight bags.
+The last category of flight bag materials is leather flight bags.
 These are usually the more expensive ones that are slightly heavier but provide great protection, are durable and look very stylish.
 You can find our selection of leather flight bags at the end of this guide.

 Just like headsets, flight bags come at different prices, depending on the size, material and brand.
 Your budget will play a major role in deciding which flight bag to go with.